ObjectModules/deploy/Mapping.md

 letter m stand as s.getElementsByTagName(o)[0]
 ```

 We found it is an amazing function made as little but compact that enable Google to use it for a broadway utilization.
-See that each letter has a different assignment, each of them hold a unique task but important to make a result when they are combined.
+See that each letter has a different assignment, each of them hold a unique task.
+None of them is meaningless.
+All is important to make a result when they are combined.

 Unfortunately we cannot find if Google made it with the word of `isogram` is in a purpose to what the word means it self into the function.
 Nevertheless, this is really an exact sample that close match with what we will explain further about our concept.
 ***